solana-foundation/developer-content/content/courses/tokens-and-nfts/nfts-with-metaplex-core.md

 #### Creating the Collection

-Once the metadata is uploaded, you can finally create a Collection to group assets.
+Once you have uploaded the appropiate files to respresent your Core Collection (image, metadata.json) you can finally create the Core Collection itself.

 The `createCollection` method allows you to create a collection with the provided data